Learn how to navigate the world of work in your new home country with our guide to the local business culture and etiquette in Austria.

 There is a strong sense of social justice running through the culture in Austria.
 For instance, the welfare system supports those who fall on hard times.
 Furthermore, it props them up by providing opportunities to contribute to society and re-enter the workforce.
 Loyalty is a distinctive feature of the business culture and redundancy packages are common for those who lose their jobs.

-There is a quintessential term in Austria, Gemütlichkeit.
+You’ll likely find Austria a comfortable place to work – there is a quintessential term in Austria, Gemütlichkeit.
 This sums up in one tidy word the idea of coziness and comfort with a sense of community and belonging in society.

 Time and space in Austrian business